RohanLambture/Helios/notes.md

 > # Boot Process
 >   - On powering on the computer, the system's firmware is activated.
 (Firmware- BIOS,EFI,UEFI)
 >   - Firmware runs the `POST (Power-on self test)` which is diagnoses the hardware.
->   - After that , firmware looks for bootable device, which is usually placed at `Cylinder 0, Head 0 , sector 1/0` depending upon CHS / LBA addaressing mode respectively.
+>   - After that , firmware looks for bootable device, which is usually placed at `Cylinder 0, Head 0 , sector 1/0` depending upon CHS / LBA addressing mode respectively.
 >   - Firmware reads boot-sector from bootable device and loads it 512 bytes in RAM at address `0x7C00`
 >   - Transfer the control to `0x7C00` which is `boot-loader`
 >   - Boot-loader does further loading such loading a larger bootloader , switch cpu from real mode to protected mode etc